wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/r-package.md

-An R package is a collection of functions, data, and documentation that extends the capabilities of R. R packages allow you to take advantage of visualization capabilities, machine learning, and data wrangling, and are key to success with R. At the time of this writing, over 17,000 R packages are listed on the Comprehensive R Archive Network (CRAN), and even more on GitHub.
+An R package is a collection of functions, data, and documentation that extends the capabilities of R. R packages allow you to take advantage of visualization capabilities, machine learning, and data wrangling, and are key to success with R. At the time of this writing, over 17,000 R packages are listed on the Comprehensive R Archive Network (CRAN).
+There are even more on GitHub.

 The wpa R package is a set of tools and functions to analyze and visualize data from  Workplace Analytics.

 ![wpa package in R](../media/r-package-wpa.png)

-The functions in the wpa R package provide low-code pre-built analyses and are designed to help analysts customize their analysis and go beyond the insights gained from what’s available with Power BI templates and Workplace Analytics queries.
+The functions in the wpa R package provide low-code, pre-built analyses.
+These analyses are designed to help analysts customize their analysis and go beyond the insights gained from what’s available with Power BI templates and Workplace Analytics queries.

 ## Why use R for Workplace Analytics?